Sanju: Who’s playing who in the Sanjay Dutt biopic

 On the other hand, actor Manisha Koirala who has herself fought against ovarian cancer seems to be the perfect choice to play Sanjay Dutt’s mother and actor Nargis in the biopic.
 Nargis too suffered from pancreatic cancer in the later part of her life and eventually even succumbed to it in 1981.
 Manisha and Sanjay Dutt have also romanced on screen in movies like Kartoos, Khauff and Yalgaar among others.

 Actor Dia Mirza has also been roped in to play Sanjay’s current wife Manyata Dutt on screen.
 Dia has even shared screen space with Sanjay in films like Parineeta and Lage Raho Munnabhai.
 For the role of Sanjay’s father, actor Paresh Rawal has been finalised by the makers.
-Though the film remains untitled for now, its first teaser will drop on the internet later in the day.
 The Sanjay Dutt biopic will hit the screens on June 29 this year.

 For all the latest Entertainment News, download Indian Express App